Icinga/ipl-html/doc/45-Form-Decorators.md

 The decoration of an element is triggered only when the form is rendered.
 This ensures that decoration remains isolated and does not produce unexpected side effects.

+> NOTE: Decorators are registered with unique identifiers to enable easy replacement.
+If the decorator is provided as a
+> string and no identifier is given, the decorator name is used as a fallback.
+In all other cases, an identifier must be
+> specified explicitly.

+It is recommended to use the decorator name or its purpose as the identifier, for example, 'container' for an 'HtmlTag' decorator that wraps content.

 Example usage
 -------------
 Let's decorate a form element using the built-in `Label` and `Description` decorators.